azharaidarbek753-alt/recursion-assignment-java/README.md

 7. Reverse output
 8. Check digits in string
 9. Count characters in string
-10. GCD (Euclidean algorithm)
+10. GCD (Euclidean algorithm).

-## Important
+11. Important
-- No loops were used
+Recursion was used for solving all main tasks.
-- Only recursion was applied
+Loops were only used for input handling.
-- All tasks work correctly
+All tasks work correctly

 ## How to run
 Run Main.java in IntelliJ IDEA